TyberiusPrime/mbf-bam-quantifier/docs/content/docs/reference/input section.md

     id_attribute = "exon_id" # the attribute to use as the ID of the feature aggr_id_attribute = "gene_id" # optional.
 If set & different from id_attribute, we sum over this.
     duplication_handling = "Collapse|Remove" # what to do with regions that occur multiple times in the GTF
-                                             # e.g. exons that occur in multiple transcrpts.
+                                             # e.g. exons that occur in multiple transcripts.
                                              # Defaults to Collapse.
 ```